-The region’s rugby started with a competition with neighbouring Hawke’s Bay.
-The Poverty Bay union was established in 1890 and the East Coast union in 1922.
+Rugby in the region started with a competition with neighbouring Hawke’s Bay.
+The Poverty Bay union was established in 1890 and the East Coast union in 1921.
 Among the region’s All Blacks have been George Nēpia, Richard ‘Tiny’ White, Ian Kirkpatrick and the Gear brothers – Rico and Hosea.
 Ian Kirkpatrick played 39 tests for the All Blacks in the 1960s, nine of them as captain.

 Beginning of the civil war

-On 22 July 1981 in Gisborne was the first match of the controversial rugby tour by the South African Springbok rugby team.
+On 22 July 1981 the first match of the controversial rugby tour by the South African Springbok rugby team was played in Gisborne.
 It was also the first time hundreds of tour opponents, protesting against the South African apartheid regime, clashed with police and tour supporters.
 Most were unprepared for how violent the clashes would become during rest of the tour.

 Gisborne City was one of the country’s leading football teams in the late twentieth century.
 In 1984 it won the national league and three years later the Chatham Cup, the country’s premier knockout tournament.